Der-Reiskoch/der-reiskoch-public-en/README.md

-# The English Languange Version
+# The Generated Blog Content of Der Reiskoch